raviteja-padala/DATA_ANALYSIS/DATA_ANALYSIS_with_EXCEL/FDA_inspections_analysis/README.md

 The Food and Drug Administration (FDA) conducts inspections and assessments of regulated facilities to determine a firm's compliance with applicable laws and regulations, such as the Food, Drug, and Cosmetic Act.
 This typically involves an investigator visiting a firm’s location.

-The Food and Drug Administration (FDA) conducts inspections and assessments of regulated facilities to determine a firm's compliance with applicable laws and regulations, such as the Food, Drug, and Cosmetic Act and related Acts.

 FDA discloses a segment of inspection information to help improve the public’s understanding of how the FDA works to protect the public health.
 Disclosure of a firm’s inspection information encourages firm compliance and provides the public with an understanding of the Agency’s enforcement actions and an ability to make more informed marketplace choices.

 # Analysis of FDA inspections: